DennieDan/data-app/README.md

 >
 > 1. As you are able to upload multiple datasets, you are suggested to refer to the specific datasets for each prompt for more accurate and relevant response from our agent.
 >
->       Currently, the datasets and sheets from each dataset can only be referred to by ordinal numbers instead of their names.
+>       Currently, each sheet in an excel file is considered as a separate dataset and you can refer to each dataset by the **ordinal number** according to the order of being uploaded.
+Kindly refer to the image for clarification.
 > ![tips1](./images/tips1.png)